en9apr/sphinx/ravel.rst

 3) Phase field method
 4) Second gradient method
 5) Level set method
-6) Marker and cell methoed
+6) Marker and cell method
 7) Smooth particle hydrodynamics
-8) Finite analytic method and modified marker and cell method, using zero shear stress atthe surface for velocity and energy decay rate
+8) Finite analytic method and modified marker and cell method, using zero shear stress at the surface for velocity and energy decay rate
 9) Kinematic boundary condition at the surface - zero shear stress, zero pressure or total zero shear stress on water surface - no air considered only water
 10) Volume of fluid method - Hirt and Nichols (1981) for shape of free surface.
 Zwart, Burns and Galpin (2007) - VOF - define volume fraction of air and water separately with high resolution scheme for mass conservation in air and water, v, p and aw, af solved simultaneously in coupled system.
 Advantage of VOF = includes air and water to retain mass continuity and eliminates need to reconstruct the shape of the water surface during the calculation, like MAC, SPH and height function methods